 Mr. Robbins and several other Actors’ Gang members also regularly conduct theater workshops with incarcerated men in an effort to fill the gap in arts rehabilitation programs in the California prison system.

-As a Turnaround Artist, Mr. Robbins has adopted Burbank Elementary School in Hayward, CA, and has visited the school to work with students on singing, readings and projects.
+As a Turnaround Artist, Mr. Robbins has adopted Barton Elementary in San Bernardino, CA, and has visited the school to work with students on singing, readings and projects.
 He toured the school, answered student questions, and spoke with them on the importance of education and the arts.

 “I am here today because of the importance of arts in education.
 When I was in school, I went from being a good student in grade school to a struggling student in high school.
 The arts became a lifeline for me.”